bhauman/figwheel-main-template/README.md

 ## Abridged Usage Examples

 Already an expert?
 Can't stand to read more information?
-Just use one of the following commands:
+Assuming you have [lein](https://github.com/technomancy/leiningen) or [clj-new](https://github.com/seancorfield/clj-new) installed, you can use one of the following commands:

 ```shell
 clj -A:new figwheel-main hello-world.app --reagent # or --rum, --om, --react or nothing